apparena/docs/docs/api/040-structure.rst

 ~~~~~~~

 Projects and templates are the space in which the designers of an application operate.
 The app however is the place where the customers have the power to make their application look and feel
 the way they want it.

-Customers can
+..
+Note:: While templates mostly contain general configurations altering the core functionality of the project version, the app domain is used for storing what makes the application unique.

 An example
 ~~~~~~~~~~